berrak/github-fork-and-pull-request-procedure/my-github-fork-procedure.md

 [Maybe use the 'git dbr' as the last command above, to eliminate the Warning?]

-# Used Git aliases configuration
+# Feel free to use my handy Git aliases configuration

 My '~/.gitconfig' when I'm working with git.
+Change [user] fields.

         [color]
                 ui = auto